ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### DeployedTo Boxes

-Represent a deployedTo relationship for grouping services and applications, and have the following attributes:.
+Represent a deployedTo relationship for grouping services and applications.

+DeployesTo boxes have the following attributes:

 - A dashed border.
 - Implemented as diagram containers (container=0).